howkins/pdl/README.md

 # Pensoft Data Links (PDL)
-Search and linked from many resources like (gbif, plutof, idigbio, ncbi, bhl, wikidata, wikimedia, openbiodiv, boldsystem) We check and authorize from checklistbank for rank.
+Search and linked from many resources like (gbif, plutof, idigbio, ncbi, bhl, wikidata, wikimedia, openbiodiv, boldsystem) We check and authorize from checklistbank by rank.

 ## Example links